mwouts/itables/README.md

     show(pd.Series([i * math.pi for i in range(1, 6)]))
 ```

-## Advanced cell formatting
+## Advanced cell formatting with JS callbacks

-Datatables allows to set the cell or row style depending on the cell content, with either the [createdRow](https://datatables.net/reference/option/createdRow) or [createdCell](https://datatables.net/reference/option/columns.createdCell) callback.
-For instance, if we want the cells with negative numbers to be colored in red, we can use the `columnDefs.createdCell` argument as follows:
+You can use Javascript callbacks to set the cell or row style depending on the cell content.

+The example below, in which we color in red the cells with negative numbers, is directly inspired by the corresponding datatables.net [example](https://datatables.net/reference/option/columns.createdCell).

 ```python
 show(